Add hyperlinks (URLs) to a table or matrix

 You can format a field with URLs as hyperlinks in Power BI Desktop, but not in the Power BI service.
 You can also format hyperlinks in Excel Power Pivot before you import the workbook into Power BI.

-In Power BI Desktop, if a field with a hyperlink doesn't already exist in your dataset, add it as a custom column.
+In Power BI Desktop, if a field with a hyperlink doesn't already exist in your semantic model, add it as a custom column.

 You can't create a column in DirectQuery mode.
 But if your data already contains URLs, you can turn them into hyperlinks.